Munnjee/COMP4949A2/README.md

 4. Scores above 0.3 are flagged as potentially inappropriate
 5. User-friendly feedback is provided based on the score range

+## Model Development

+The machine learning model powering this application was developed in the `model.ipynb` Jupyter notebook.
+The development process includes:

+- Data preprocessing and cleaning of toxic comment datasets
+- Feature engineering using both character-level and word-level vectorization
+- Model selection comparing various algorithms (Logistic Regression, Random Forest, etc.)
+- Hyperparameter tuning for optimal performance
+- Evaluation using precision, recall, and F1 scores
+- Model serialization into the pickle files loaded by the Flask application

+For those interested in the data science aspects of this project, the notebook provides detailed documentation of the entire model development process with visualizations and performance metrics.

 ## API Endpoints

 ### POST /predict